score a recording and render the report

 One command instead: hotato doctor

 The 5-minute path.
-Pass a recording and it scores it, writes this report, and opens it in your browser; with no recording it runs the bundled self-test.
+Pass a recording and it scores it, embeds that recording's audio in the report by default, and opens it in your browser; with no recording it runs the bundled self-test, unembedded.
 On a headless box it prints the path.

 bash